shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 billions of gas molecules may run out of atom or molecule IDs and trigger an error, so it is better to run multiple shorter-duration simulations.
-The :doc:`reset_atoms <reset_atoms>` command can be used to "compress" the atom and molecuole IDs between runs.
+The :doc:`reset_atoms <reset_atoms>` command can be used to "compress" the atom and molecule IDs between runs.
 Likewise, very large molecules have not been tested and may turn out to be problematic.

 Use of multiple *fix mcemc* commands in the same input script can be